MCP HubMCP Hub

 • Post Creation: Allows users to create new posts on LinkedIn, facilitating engagement and content sharing within communities.

-This MCP server can be hosted locally or remotely and uses the HTTP+SSE transport method defined in MCP.
-It implements the draft Third-Party Authorization Flow from MCP specifications to delegate authorization to LinkedIn's OAuth authorization server.
+• Implements the Draft Third-Party Authorization Flow from MCP specs to delegate authorization to LinkedIn's OAuth authorization server.

-Disclaimer: The Third-Party Authorization Flow proposal status is currently in draft.
+⚠️ Disclaimer: The Third-Party Authorization Flow proposal status is currently in draft.
+The only MCP client currently implementing this specification of the protocol is the MCP Inspector.

 Features

-• user-info: Get current logged-in user information (name, headline, and profile picture).
+• user-info - Get current logged-in user info (name, headline, and profile picture)

 Installation